TheBDNet/VECTOR-maps/README.md

-# geoJSON
+# CSV-geoJSON-KML
-The GeoJSON files used in http://www.thebangladesh.net
+The Vector map files used in http://www.thebangladesh.net